 Location: DIBIT1, Floor 1, Room 38

-Head, B-cell Neoplasia Unit
+Group leader, B-cell Neoplasia Unit

-Associate professor, Università Vita Salute San Raffaele
+Full professor in Medical Oncology, Università Vita Salute San Raffaele